The Peterson Symposium

 2006 Martha C Piper

 2005 William A McComish

-The Peterson lectures (now the Peterson Symposium) were inaugurated in 1989 to commemorate the commitment of Alec Peterson (131 kb, PDF) to the International Baccalaureate® (IB) as its first director general from 1966–77.
+The Peterson Symposium were inaugurated in 1989 to commemorate the commitment of Alec Peterson (131 kb, PDF) to the International Baccalaureate® (IB) as its first director general from 1966–77.
 From the start, he had been attracted to the "IB project" developed by teachers at the International School of Geneva in the early 1960s.
 This project encompassed so much of Alec's own desire for a broad-based education favouring critical-thinking skills, community service and an international perspective.

 Alec was a Scotsman who read at Oxford and quickly gained a reputation in Britain as an educator who wanted to reform the A-level system.
 His work with Mountbatten in Malaysia during the second world war gave him a zest for promoting world peace and inroads into diplomatic and political circles on an international scale.
 He was for many years (until 1977) chairman of the editorial board of the prestigious periodical Comparative Education.

 A highly respected and broadly travelled educator, he had the international and academic stature to promote the IB Diploma Programme around the world while at the same time being a charismatic visionary with his feet on the ground—a rare combination.